paradingwolves/Justin_Brierley_ZipperApp/ZipperApp/README.txt

 -- the date is now 2022-10-09, and after a long reset, we finally have a successful scaffold!
-  -> problem: i forgot to add the connection string for ZipperAppContext in appsettings.json -> problem: was making a typo in the Startup.ConfigureServices method
+  -> problem: i forgot to add the connection string for ZipperAppContext in appsettings.json -> problem: was making a typo in the Startup.ConfigureServices method -> problem: was not making use of the -Context extension in my package manager console to choose which context i wanted to work with
+            -> -Context ZipperAppContext    solved my problem